iiasa/message-ix-models/doc/global/source/overview/spatial.rst

    Map of 11 MESSAGE-GLOBIOM regions inclduing their aggregation to the four regions used in the Representative Concentration Pathways (RCPs).

 The country definitions of the 11 MESSAGE regions are described in the table below (:numref:`tab-reg`).
+In some scenarios, the MESSAGE region of FSU is disaggregated into four sub-regions resulting in a 14-region MESSAGE model.

 .. _tab-reg:
 .. list-table:: Listing of 11 regions used in MESSAGE-GLOBIOM, including their country definitions.